Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Low-rank ADI-based Non-intrusive Balanced Truncation for Continuous-time Systems

 \section{Low-rank ADI-based Non-intrusive Balanced Truncation for Continuous-time Systems}

-In this section, we propose a non-intrusive, data-driven implementation of BT using transfer function samples from the right-half of the $s$-plane, as opposed to the $j\omega$-axis, which is used for QuadBT.
-We also briefly discuss how this implementation can be executed using time-domain input-output data without any modifications.
+In this section, we propose a non-intrusive implementation of BT using transfer function samples from the right-half of the $s$-plane, as opposed to the $j\omega$-axis, which is used for QuadBT.

 Projection-based low-rank methods for Lyapunov equations approximate the Lyapunov equations (\ref{lyap_P}) and (\ref{lyap_Q}) as follows:

 Any low-rank method for Lyapunov equations where \( \tilde{V} \) and \( \tilde{W} \) are interpolatory, and \( \hat{P} \) and \( \hat{Q} \) is computed non-intrusively can be effectively used to develop a non-intrusive low-rank BT algorithm.
 This is because, when \( \tilde{V} \) and \( \tilde{W} \) in \( P \approx \tilde{V} \hat{P} \tilde{V}^* \) and \( Q \approx \tilde{W} \hat{Q} \tilde{W}^* \), respectively, are interpolatory, the terms \( \tilde{W}^* E \tilde{V} \), \( \tilde{W}^* A \tilde{V} \), \( \tilde{W}^* B \), and \( C \tilde{V} \) can be computed non-intrusively within the Loewner framework using data.
 If \( \hat{P} = L_p L_p^* \) and \( \hat{Q} = L_q L_q^* \) can also be computed non-intrusively, a non-intrusive formulation can be readily achieved.